kudobuilder/operators/repository/kafka/docs/latest/concepts.md

 There are three CRDs that are installed when deploying KUDO Kafka:

-- Operator
-- OperatorVersion
-- Instance
+- Operator: the definition that describes the Kudo Kafka operator.
+- OperatorVersion: the definition that describes the Kudo Kafka operator for a specific version.

-An Instance represents an instantiation of a KUDO Kafka cluster.
-The Operator and OperatorVersion hold all knowledge to instantiate the KUDO Kafka cluster.
+- Instance: the instantiation of a KUDO Kafka cluster based on the OperatorVersion.

 #### KUDO Controller Reconcile Cycle